irhallac/aes-llm-era-benchmark/README.md

 They are unchanged copies of Appendix B (prompting, fine-tuning, frozen embeddings).
 Use them as the canonical targets when validating new runs.

+The latest preprint is available on SSRN: https://ssrn.com/abstract=5699710

 ## LLaMA Licensing Notice

 This repository includes fine-tuning and evaluation scripts for Meta’s LLaMA